 A common question that we get from teams who are new to agile is whether you should assign points (sizes) to defects.
 From a Disciplined Agile point of view we know that the answer will vary depending on the context of the situation, or in other words “it depends.”
 The really disciplined answer though is to say on what it depends, which is what we explore in this blog.

-Rod Bray, a senior agile coach at Scott Ambler + Associates, suggests this principle:
+Rod Bray, a senior agile coach and Disciplined Agile instructor, suggests this principle:

 Don’t reward people for shoddy work